bloominstituteoftechnology/Git-Flow-Practice/README.md

 ## Directions

-- [ ] Create your own fork (copy) of this repository by clicking the Fork button in the top right of Github
+- [ ] Create your own fork (copy) of this repository by clicking the Fork button in the top right of Github ok
 - [ ] Clone (download) this repository onto your computer by using this command in your CLI: `git clone git@github.com:YOUR-GITHUB-NAME/Git-Flow-Practice.git`
 - [ ] Create a branch (version) by using this command in your CLI: `git checkout -b 'firstName-lastName'`
 - [ ] Add your name to the list of names below these instructions